Focus on positive experiences, valuable offers, and building community to drive customer loyalty. Read how SheerID can help you grow customer loyalty.

 To achieve meaningful, lasting customer loyalty, it’s not enough to deliver a great product and solid experience—your brand needs to resonate on a deeper level with your core audience.

 That means cultivating and promoting your shared values.
-In fact, over 70% of consumers said they’d be more likely to be loyal to and make purchases from a purpose-driven company over a similar competitor.
+In fact, over 70% of consumers said they’d be more likely to be loyal to and make purchases from a purpose-driven company over a similar competitor, according to Forbes.

 Consider what values your company naturally shares with your loyal customers, and how you can build giving programs that reinforce those connections.
 For example, The North Face’s Explore Fund removes barriers to exploration by providing grants to nonprofits and partnering with outdoor leaders.